getplayforce/bugsandrequests/README.md

 - Report bugs
 - Request features

 We do **not** accept pull requests.
-If you have suggestions or feedback, please [open an issue](https://github.com/getplayforce/bugsandrequests)
+Please raise your Bugs and Feature Requsts here: [open an issue](https://github.com/getplayforce/bugsandrequests/issues)

-See [Get Playforce](https://getplayforce.com) for more information
+See [Get Playforce](https://getplayforce.com) for more information on using Playforce